YOU ARE ONE STEP AWAY FROM CHANGE

 Back then I had a good friend that was a few years older than me.
 We both had young kids.
 We used to meet at the local Starbucks at 7:00 a.m. every Saturday morning, before the kids woke up and the day started.
 One day, I told her how much I hated my job and my day-to-day.
-She looked at me and said: “Then change it.
+She looked at me and said, “Then change it.
 Go to school and change your path.”

 “I wish I could,” I told her while holding back the tears.
 “My kids are so young and they need me.
 Adam is in a startup and never home.
 One day, when the time is right, I’ll do exactly that.”

-“Michelle,” she said.
-“You just don’t get it, do you?
+“Michelle,” she said. “you just don’t get it, do you?
 Your kids will always need you and Adam will always be in a startup.
 Go and sign up for classes this week, and tell me next Saturday that you have done it.”

 I looked at her puzzled.
 What she had told me never crossed my mind.
 I never thought of it that way.

+I was desperate for a change.
+I went and signed up for my Master’s in Psychology.
 My son was five.
 My daughter was one.
-I worked a full-time job and had a husband that constantly travelled.
+I worked a full-time job and had a husband who constantly travelled.

 Then, in 2008, the economy collapsed.
 My husband’s startup was shut down.
 Things were getting challenging to a near breaking point.
-I went and told my husband that I thought that the most sensible thing for me to do was to take a break.
+I told my husband that I thought that the most sensible thing for me to do was to take a break.

 “I will come back to school later,” I told him.
 “When things get better, and the time is right.”
 He looked at me and said two things that I will thank him for every day for the rest of my life.
 He said, “Who deserves a PhD more than you?”
-Then, he said: “Michelle, if you leave now, you will not go back.
+Then, he said, “Michelle, if you leave now, you will not go back.
 Stay with the program no matter what and finish your degree.”
-And so I stayed.
+And so, I stayed.

 At that time, I had a professor that did not think too highly of me.
 I don’t think he realized the kind of struggle that I was in.
-I got “C” in both of his classes and a nice fancy later from the university.
+I earned a grade of C in both of his classes and got a nice fancy letter from the university.
 The letter said that I was on probation unless I repeated a class.
 I literally sat and cried.

 The day I got my PhD was not a day about the academic degree.
 It’s nice to get a PhD.
 It’s nice to get any degree.
 It was a day, for both of us, of working against all odds.